Bethel Church (Redding): Early history and transition to non-denominationalism

-In February 1996, Bill Johnson—then a pastor in Weaverville and the son of former Bethel pastor Earl Johnson—was invited to lead the church.
-Johnson later wrote that he accepted “on a nonnegotiable condition—that his focus would always be the pursuit of revival,” and one account says “the leaders unanimously agreed.”
+In February 1996, Bill Johnson – then a pastor in Weaverville and the son of former Bethel pastor Earl Johnson – was invited to lead the church.
+Johnson later wrote that he accepted "on a nonnegotiable condition – that his focus would always be the pursuit of revival," and one account says "the leaders unanimously agreed."

 Johnson has written that during a 1995 visit to revival meetings associated with the Toronto Blessing he committed to make "the outpouring of the Holy Spirit" the focus of his ministry, a revival emphasis he brought to Bethel after becoming senior pastor in 1996.
-Attendance initially declined—Johnson later said “we lost 1,000 people” when the revival emphasis began—but subsequent reporting documented substantial growth, including an average weekly attendance of 8,684 by 2016.
+Attendance initially declined – Johnson later said "we lost 1,000 people" when the revival emphasis began – but subsequent reporting documented substantial growth, including an average weekly attendance of 8,684 by 2016.

 In November 2005, the membership of Bethel Church voted unanimously to withdraw the church's affiliation with the Assemblies of God and become a non-denominational church; however, under Assemblies of God bylaws the church first needed to invite the District leadership to address the congregation.

 On January 15, 2006, Bethel's membership voted to rescind the withdrawal and invited the district leadership to Redding.
 The district leadership met with the congregation on January 17, but the result was a near-unanimous vote to withdraw.
-In a letter, Johnson points out that this action was "...not a reaction to conflict but a response to a call... we feel called to create a network that helps other networks thrive—to be one of many ongoing catalysts in this continuing revival.
+In a letter, Johnson points out that this action was "not a reaction to conflict but a response to a call … we feel called to create a network that helps other networks thrive – to be one of many ongoing catalysts in this continuing revival.
 Our call feels unique enough theologically and practically from the call on the Assemblies of God that this change is appropriate."

-In 2015, Bethel Church issued a press release regarding the October 2015 Colorado Springs shooting in which 3 people including the shooter died.
-The shooter's father is Thomas Harpham who attended Bethel Church at the time.

-As of 2016, Bethel Church had 8,684 attendees a week.

-In 2018, as per its annual report, Bethel had 11,233 people that called "Bethel Redding home".